mitzu-io/homepage/content/english/about.md

   - icon: "fa-solid fa-ear-listen"
     title: "We care about your feedback"
     content: "Your opinion matters to us!
-Please give us feedback or report bugs."
+Please give us feedback or report bugs.
+Slack us if you have a feature request!"

 # office_culture